zmitic/rewire-bundle/README.md

 {...}
 ```

-and that's all.
+and that's all, template doesn't require any changes.

 #### Note

-If you install this bundle, you don't have to change all your templates.
-So both this combinations will work:
+If you install this bundle, you don't have to change all your templates immediatelly.
+So both these combinations would still work:

 ```html